ColinDuquesnoy/Time2Pull/README.rst

 GNU/Linux
 ---------

-There is no binary packages for linux yet, and I won't make them myself but I am open to help packagers who would like to package the application.
+There is no binary packages for linux yet. *I won't make them myself but I am ready to help packagers who would like to volunteer, if any.*

 You will need to install from source (or from pypi).